University Administrative Policies

 8. Air Travel

-Travelers may be reimbursed the cost of parking at the airport.
-In lieu of parking, travelers may be reimbursed the cost of transportation to and from the airport (such as by taxi) if it is less than the cost of parking at the airport for the duration of the trip.
+Travelers may be reimbursed the cost of parking at the airport for the duration of the business travel.
+For information on Ride Share refer to section 9.4.
+In lieu of parking, travelers may be reimbursed the cost of transportation to and from the airport (such as by taxi, or shared ride services).
 Travelers will be reimbursed for such transportation expenses with proper documentation.

 8.2.
 Commercial Airlines

 The University will pay the cost of commercial airline travel at the least expensive economy- or coach-class rate with reasonable additional fees that meets the business needs or requirements of the traveler.
-Travelers will be reimbursed for fees associated with airline travel (such as for baggage, an aisle seat within the economy or coach class, early boarding, or other fees), when the department administrator or other department approver has determined that the fees are reasonable and appropriate for the purpose and length of the trip.
-The airline itinerary must be submitted in Chrome River Expense.
-The determination of reasonable fees does not need to be documented in Chrome River as long as all appropriate receipts are submitted to Chrome River.
+Travelers will be reimbursed for fees associated with airline travel (such as for baggage, an aisle seat within the economy or coach class, early boarding, or other fees), if the dean, director, department head or delegate of authorized approver has determined that the fees are reasonable and appropriate for the purpose and length of the trip.
 Travelers are encouraged to plan their travel far enough in advance to be able to receive the lowest available airfares.
-Travelers may always upgrade to other than economy- or coach-class accommodations at their personal expense, including through the redemption of frequent flyer benefits.
-For additional clarification, see the Travel Purchases page on the Purchasing Department website.
+Travelers may upgrade to other than economy- or coach- class accommodations at their personal expense, including through the redemption of frequent flyer benefits.
+Refer to https://purchase.unm.edu/unm-travel.html for additional clarification on the UNM Travel page on the Purchasing Department website.

 Under the Fly America Act, transportation paid by a federal contract or grant must use American carriers whenever possible.
 Sponsored research projects are subject to the terms and conditions of the specific awards, as well as applicable program guidelines, which may restrict the use of funds for certain types of expenses.
 Please contact the appropriate Contract and Grant Accounting Office for your award with any questions.